 That was exactly how I felt.

-I felt heavy, alone and quite drained.
-Can your relate to that feeling too?
+I felt heavy, alone, and quite drained.
+Can you relate to that feeling too?

 It’s like the pressures of life gushed like a fast-moving waterfall and I was under it.
 It felt like God was distant (I knew He wasn’t, it just felt that way).